AdrienRE/iptablogs/README.md

 iptablogs is a short program written in Python 3.7.2 as a student project.
 Its goal is to make it easier to filter and sort the logs from  iptables, specifically on the Filter table.

 ## Disclaimer
-This program is released under the GNU v3 licence.
+This program is released under the GPL-3 licence.
 As stated in the licence file, this program is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.
 Please read the LICENCE for more details.

 ## Important notes